How to test your soil

-If you are new to gardening one of the first things to do before you start planting is to establish what sort of soil you have.
-The simplest way to do this is to use a soil testing kit.
-If your soil is acidic it means that different plants will thrive in your soil, these include most ericaceous plants such as azaleas, rhododendrons and camellias.
-If your soil is more alkaline then the ericaceous plants will struggle to grow in your garden unless you grow them in pots of ericaceous compost.
+If your soil is acidic, it means that different plants will thrive, including ericaceous (acid-loving) plants such as azaleas, rhododendrons and camellias.
+If your soil is more alkaline, then ericaceous plants will struggle to grow in your garden unless you grow them in pots of ericaceous compost.

-Dig a hole in the garden soil about 4inches (10cm) deep.
+Dig a hole in the garden soil about 10cm (4 inches) deep.
 Take a small amount of soil from the bottom of the hole and place inside the test tube up to the first level.

-Open the capsule and carefully tip the contents in with the soil.
+Open the capsule and carefully tip the contents onto the soil in the test tube.

 Shake well and allow to settle.